"In order to Love ourselves we need to

 go to work because that is the best choice for our own well being.

-get up and go to work because we "have to" then we will feel like a victim
+if we get up and go to work because we "have to" then we will feel like a

-and be resentful instead of owning that we are making an empowered, Loving
+victim and be resentful instead of owning that we are making an empowered,

 of doing things because we "have to" or "should" we change our relationship